Seven Oaks & Ross House Museum

 The Nor'Wester

 In 1859, he founded the Nor’Wester newspaper with James Ross and William Buckingham.
-The Nor’Wester was the settlement’s first newspaper, and became very important for the community.
-The newspaper carried stories from different sides of the political spectrum with Coldwell and Buckingham representing the English speaking Canadians in the East, and Ross standing in for the Metis people of the settlement.
-Coldwell was an educated man who worked on many different writing projects throughout his lifetime, including the Toronto Globe and as the clerk for the Provisional Assembly.
+The Nor’Wester was the Settlement’s first newspaper, and it quickly became very important for the community.
+Even once other papers became available, the Nor'Wester was remarkable because it carried stories from different sides of the political spectrum: Coldwell and Buckingham represented the English speaking Canadians from the East, with Ross standing in for the Metis people of the Settlement.
+Coldwell was an educated man who worked on many different writing projects throughout his lifetime, including the Toronto Globe and as a clerk for the Provisional Assembly.
 In 1865, Coldwell and his family moved to Toronto where he worked as a journalist for the government.

 Picture